markjprice/cs14net10/docs/code-editors/vs.md

 13. Press any key to close the console app window and return to Visual Studio.

-> When using Visual Studio 2022 for Windows to run a console app, it executes the app from the `<projectname>\bin\Debug\net8.0` folder.
+> When using Visual Studio to run a console app, it executes the app from the `<projectname>\bin\Debug\net8.0` folder.
 It will be important to remember this when we work with the filesystem in later chapters.
-When using Visual Studio Code, or more accurately, the dotnet CLI, it has different behavior.
+When using VS Code, or more accurately, the dotnet CLI, it has different behavior.

 # Chapter 4 - Writing, Debugging, and Testing Functions

 ## Debugging during development

 In this section, you will learn how to debug problems at development time.
-You must use a code editor that has debugging tools, such as Visual Studio 2022 or Visual Studio Code.
+You must use a code editor that has debugging tools, such as Visual Studio or VS Code.

 ### Creating code with a deliberate bug